Public Health Fact Sheet

 What is MRSA?

-Staphylococcus aureus or “staph” are bacteria that live on the skin and in the nose, usually without causing harm.
+Staphylococcus aureus or “staph” are bacteria that live on the skin and in the nose.
+They are usually harmless.
 MRSA is a type of staph infection that is resistant to antibiotics that are typically used to treat this disease.

 How is MRSA spread?

 MRSA bacteria can spread by touching the infected skin or wound of anyone who has MRSA.
 It can also be spread by sharing objects such as towels or athletic equipment with someone who has MRSA.

 Since MRSA is resistant to many antibiotics, it can be hard to treat.
 However, some antibiotics can successfully cure MRSA infections.

 The best way to prevent MRSA is to practice good hygiene which will help prevent skin infections.
 Clean hands often and clean your body regularly, particularly after exercise.
 Keep cuts, scrapes, and wounds clean and covered until healed.
 Avoid sharing personal items such as towels and razors.
 Get care early if you think you have an infection.